dieterdemeyer/puppet-adium/README.md

 ## Development

 Write code.
-Run `script/cibuild` to test it.
-Check the `script` directory for other useful tools.
+Run `rake build` to test it.